naikari/naikari/Readme.md

 ![Naikari](https://naikari.github.io/images/logo.png)

-Naikari is a 2-D space trading and mercenary sandbox game.
+Naikari is a 2-D freeform space trading and mercenary game.
 Its primary inspirations are [Star Wraith 2](https://archive.org/details/swizzle_demu_SW2), [RiftSpace](https://archive.org/details/RiftSpace), and to a lesser extent, [Endless Sky](https://endless-sky.github.io).
 It may also incidentally be